Last Updated on September 18, 2025 by Kate Noble

 14. Be wowed (again) by Burj Khalifa views

 If the fountains aren’t enough, you’ve also got the best views of the Burj Khalifa in the background.
-Ok going up is one thing, but it isn’t cheap (look at Groupon if you are considering it as there’s sometimes offers), but I definitely think the best view is the one of the amazing building itself that you get from outside Dubai Mall.
+Ok, going up is one thing, but it isn’t cheap (look at Groupon if you are considering it, as there are sometimes offers), but I definitely think the best view is the one of the amazing building itself that you get from outside the Dubai Mall.

 Or for some alternatives to wander around instead of the malls…